Project management statistics for 2023

-According to a recent survey by AIPM and KPMG, 69% of project managers use project management software.
+The same survey by AIPM and KPMG shows that 69% of project managers use collaboration software.

 Interestingly enough, 10% of PMs use non-PM software for project management.
 Despite this, we’ll still use the former statistic for comparing the rate of PM software adoption.

-The reason being that the third global survey conducted by PWC in 2012 showed that 44% of project managers used PM software back then.
+The reason being that the global survey on the state of project management conducted by PWC in 2012 showed that 44% of project managers used PM software back then.
 And this statistic also accounted for many PfM (Personal Financial Management) solutions being used to manage projects.

 This indicates a 13% greater adoption rate of PM software in the span of roughly a decade.

-And there’s evidence to support that use of PM software results in better project performance.
+And there’s evidence to support that the use of PM software results in better project performance.

-Even back in PWC’s second global survey from 2007, 87% of the highest performing projects had the benefit of PM software.
+Even back in PWC’s survey on the state of project management maturity from 2007, 87% of the highest performing projects had the benefit of PM software.
 This survey also showed that an overwhelming 95% of organizations with the highest level of PMM used project management software.
 Conversely, only 55% of organizations with the lowest level of PMM used PM software.

 The rising PM software market value can also be seen as an indicator of its significance.